grpc/proposal/A66-otel-stats.md

     CMake support will also be added shortly.
 *   Java - TBD but assumed to be implemented by @DNVindhya.
 *   Go - TBD but assumed to be implemented by @zasweq.
-*   Python - TBD but assumed to be implemented by @XuanWang-Amos.
+*   Python - Basic functionalities have been implemented and are expected to be available in version 1.62.0.